jamesstaub/pink-trombone-osc/README.md

 An OSC controllable Pink Trombone

-Control the amazing Pink Trombone vocal synthesizer wit OSC programs such as max msp, pure data, processing etc.
+Control the amazing Pink Trombone vocal synthesizer with OSC programs such as max msp, pure data, processing etc.

 The original pink trombone code is from http://dood.al/pinktrombone/